rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ## How sensor readings **are now accessed**

 Now for the "visible" part, the web application -

 ![useful-files-to-user.svg](/assets/images/2023-11-16-stationmanager/useful-files-to-user.svg)

-If the user wants to access or update data for a particular source,  they can search for the source in the web application & from there they can -
+If the people want to access or update data for a particular source,  they can search for the source in the web application & from there they can -

+- Access "useful" timeseries files of sensor readings
 - Change the calibrations for a particular source's sensor
 - Flag erroneous readings graphically
-- Manually refresh a "useful" export file[^KUD]
+- Manually refresh a "useful" export file

+The web application is built using the `Django` web framework.

+For most requests to the web application it doesn't need to do much work.
+To display a requested web page It merely has to either ask the database for the data it needs to display the web page they have asked for (`HTML`, `CSS` & `JavaScript`) or `NGINX` for files.

+For long-running requests like refreshing a file export,  a task queue is used.

+> A task queue works like a restaurant.
+The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

-[^KUD]: Their request is added to the task queue which is then processed by a worker when it has time to do so.
+Their request is added to the task queue which is then processed by a worker when it has time to do so.
 They might wish to do so if the calibrations of a station have changed or if a new "flags" marking erroneous readings have been added more recently than the most recent source cache.

 ---